-We are proud to show you a preview of the projects that the 3rd-year students of the BA (Hons) Fashion Design and the BA (Hons) Fashion Business have realised for Viktor&Rolf.
-This was an important and formative chance for them to work directly with a worldwide renowned brand!
+We are proud to show you a preview of the projects that the third-year students of the Bachelor’s degree Fashion Design and the Bachelor’s degree Fashion Business programmes have realised for Viktor&Rolf.
+This was an important and formative chance for them to work directly with a worldwide-renowned brand!
 The students have been challenged to design capsule collections and create a marketing plan for the digital and retail launch.
 After working for weeks in small groups, under the guidance of Adele Parker, BA (Hons) Fashion Design programme leader, they had the opportunity to present their projects to Sebastian Dahlmans and Alfhild Sarah Külper, Heads of Design at Viktor&Rolf.
-An important part of the project was the collaboration between the students from the two programmes, simulating what happens in the real fashion industry where designers and marketing professionals have to work together to achieve the set goal.
+An important part of the project was the collaboration between the students from the two programmes, simulating what happens in the real fashion industry where designers and marketing professionals have to work together to achieve a set goal.

 “We loved working with these young creative minds which gave us so much energy back.
 To see their enthusiastic teamwork and how the projects evolved by working TOGETHER was the biggest success for us!”, say Sebastian Dahlmans and Alfhild Sarah Külper, Heads of Design at Viktor&Rolf.

 “It was a great pleasure to work with the design team at Viktor&Rolf on this student project.
 It has given the students an invaluable experience working with with real industry professionals, giving them in-depth feedback and support throughout the project.
 V&R encouraged our students to work together as a team to promote strong connections and collaborations, reflecting the idea that no one works alone in this industry”, comments Adele Parker, BA (Hons) Fashion Design programme leader.